opentelecoms-org/RTCQuickstartGuide/README.txt

 required utilities.
 On a Debian/Ubuntu system, they can be installed with:

-$ sudo apt-get install xsltproc fop
+$ sudo apt-get install xsltproc fop docbook-xsl